No products in the cart.

 Experiencing sciatica can be both frustrating and debilitating.
 For those unfamiliar with the condition, let’s explore what it actually is.
 Sciatica is characterized by pain that radiates along the path of the sciatic nerve—extending from your lower back, through the hips and buttocks, and down each leg.
 This condition occurs when the nerve is compressed, often due to a herniated disc or bone spur.

 Several factors contribute to the onset of sciatica.
 Age-related changes in the spine can lead to conditions like herniated discs.
-Occupations requiring prolonged sitting or heavy lifting increase risk.
+Occupations requiring prolonged sitting or heavy lifting increase the risk.
 Obesity adds strain to the spine, while conditions like diabetes can damage nerves.
-Pregnant women also experience it due to additional pressure on the spine.
+Pregnant women may also experience it due to additional pressure on the spine.

 Recognizing sciatica’s symptoms is crucial.
 Sharp, shooting pain radiates from the lower back to the leg.
 Some experience numbness or tingling.
 Weakness in the leg or foot and difficulty moving or standing are other common signs.
 Ignoring these signals can lead to chronic pain, further nerve damage, and muscle weakness.